Mission 16 · Stage 2

 Try it

-• Player A: red button.
-Player B: blue button.
+• Player A uses the red button.
+Player B uses the blue button.

-• First press lights their LED — second press should do nothing until reset.
+• The first press lights that player's LED — the other does nothing until reset.

 Peek at code